torvalds/linux/Documentation/networking/device_drivers/ethernet/3com/vortex.rst

 hw_checksums=N1,N2,N3,...

   Recent 3com NICs are able to generate IPv4, TCP and UDP checksums in hardware.
-Linux has used the Rx checksumming for a long time.
+GNU/Linux has used the Rx checksumming for a long time.
   The "zero copy" patch which is planned for the 2.4 kernel series allows you to make use of the NIC's DMA scatter/gather and transmit checksumming as well.